FGendron/Machine-Learning-Coursera/Data/readme.md

-This directory contains the data for the different notebook
+This directory contains the data for the different notebooks